cass-kul/cass-kul.github.io/_exercises/performance.md

 There are three basic data dependencies that indicate a data hazard:

-- Read after Write (RAW): Data is read after it was previously written.
-Here, old data may be read before it is written.
+- Read after write (RAW): Data, which is read after it was previously written.
+Here, the old value of the data may be read before the new one is written.
-- Write after Read (WAR): Data is written after it was read earlier.
+- Write after read (WAR): Data is written after it was read earlier.
 In some pipelines and optimizations, the "later" write may already affect the earlier read.
-- Write after Write (WAW): Two writes may conflict each other.
+- Write after write (WAW): Two writes may conflict with each other.

 ![Read after write data hazard](/exercises/8-microarchitecture/data-hazard.drawio.svg){: .center-image }